A new model for mixing by double-diffusive convection (semi-convection). II. The transport of heat and composition through layers: MEAN FLUXES THROUGH LAYERED CONVECTION

 \subsubsection{The Buoyancy Flux Ratio ($\gamma^{-1}$)}

+In all our simulations, we find that the flux ratio $\gamma^{-1}$ increases when layers form, and increases still further when layers merge, so $\gamma^{-1}$ is an increasing function of $\Ra_T$.
+For illustration, \fig\ref{fig:gamma} shows a time series of $\gamma^{-1}$ from the same simulation presented in Section~\ref{sec:typical}, and also plots $\gamma^{-1}$ against $\Ra_T$ using data from several other simulations.
+The fact that $\gamma^{-1}$ is an increasing function of $\Ra_T$ has important implications for the merging of layers, as we discuss in the next section.

-Taken at face value, the empirical power laws for $\Nu_T$ and $\Nu_\mu$ derived above imply that the flux ratio $\gamma^{-1} \propto \Nu_\mu/\Nu_T \propto \Ra_T^{0.03}$.
-However, as discussed in Section~\ref{sec:model}, $\gamma^{-1}$ cannot exceed unity in a statistically steady state, and therefore cannot follow a simple power law in $\Ra_T$.
-As illustrated in \fig\ref{fig:gamma}, we find that $\gamma^{-1}$ is generally an increasing function of $\Ra_T$, and possibly asymptotes to a constant value at large values of $\Ra_T$.
+Taken at face value, the empirical power laws for $\Nu_T$ and $\Nu_\mu$ derived above imply that $\gamma^{-1} \propto \Nu_\mu/\Nu_T \propto \Ra_T^{0.03}$.
+However, as discussed in Section~\ref{sec:model}, $\gamma^{-1}$ cannot exceed unity in a statistically steady state, and therefore cannot follow a simple power law in $\Ra_T$. \Fig\ref{fig:gamma} suggests that $\gamma^{-1}$ asymptotes to a constant value at large values of $\Ra_T$.
 Further simulations at high $\Ra_T$ are required to confirm this trend, and to determine how this asymptotic value depends on the other parameters $\Roi$, $\Pr$, and $\tau$. \Fig\ref{fig:gamma} suggests that $\gamma^{-1}$ is a decreasing function of $\Roi$, but again, more data is required to confirm this suggestion.

-If $\gamma^{-1}$ remains a monotonically increasing function of $\Ra_T$ for large $\Ra_T$ then there are important implications for the merging of layers, as we discuss in the next section.